isc-projects/bind9/doc/arm/reference.rst

    :short: Defines an :any:`address_match_list` of hosts to ignore.
 The server will neither respond to queries from nor send queries to these addresses.

-   This specifies a list of addresses which the server does not accept queries from or use to resolve a query.
+   This specifies a list of addresses which the server does not accept queries from or or cannot use to resolve a query.
 Queries from these addresses are not responded to.
 The default is ``none``.

 .. namedconf:statement:: no-case-compress